DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * * Delete any passenger from a booking
 * * Be able to *change* passenger type e.g. *Adult to Child, Child to Infant, Child to Adult* and vice versa
 * Search for a booking by the name of any passenger who is part of the booking
+* When a user *cancels confirmation* whilst creating a Booking that the App returns them to the *Passenger Details Form* so that the user can continue input
+* When a user *cancels confirmation* whilst editing a Booking that the App returns them to the *Editing Form* so that the user can continue editing
+* Warn users when leaving a page whilst creating/editing Bookings if there are any unsaved changes
+* Better seat allocation after removal of passengers from a Booking - Currently there are *gaps* in a row of seats after *removal*
+* Record Locking Mechanism to handle different users looking at the same Flight Schedule at the same time
 * Give the user the option to change their password
-* Warn users when leaving a page if there are any unsaved changes

 ### Limitations